A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Introduction

 Here, we extend the SCHA framework to handle indistinguishable particles with spin.
 Our novel approach also enhances the density matrix beyond the Gaussian approximation, but it keeps a computational cost comparable to the original SCHA.
 This is achieved thanks to the recently developed Nonlinear SCHA\cite{siciliano_beyond_2024,siciliano_beyond_2024-1}, where the degrees of freedom of the trial density matrix are augmented by introducing a curved manifold on which the Gaussian density matrix is defined.
 The curved manifold deforms the density matrix, increasing the variational space available beyond Gaussians for optimizing the density matrix to minimize the free energy.
-To parameterize and optimize also the curved manifold, we introduce a neural network representation, where the systematic addition of hidden layers further improves the variational space of the density matrix.
+To parameterize and optimize the curved manifold, we introduce a neural network representation, where the systematic addition of hidden layers further improves the variational space of the density matrix.
 The core of the approach is illustrated in \figurename~\ref{fig:method}, where the original Gaussian density matrix is deformed through the transformation encoded by the neural network.

-We start briefly reviewing the SCHA in \secname~\ref{sec:scha}, extending the theory in the case of indistinguishable particles, with particular care to the case of fermions (\secname~\ref{sec:harm:fermions}).
+We start by briefly reviewing the SCHA in \secname~\ref{sec:scha}, extending the theory in the case of indistinguishable particles, with particular care to the case of fermions (\secname~\ref{sec:harm:fermions}).
 Then, we introduce the curved manifold that allows the wavefunction to deviate from the original Gaussian shape (\secname~\ref{sec:nonlinear}).
 We discuss the neural network parametrization of the curved manifold (\secname~\ref{sec:neural:network}) and how to encode crystal symmetries within it. \secname~\ref{sec:electrons} discusses the specific requirements of the neural network parametrization to deal with fermionic degrees of freedom.
-In \secname~\ref{sec:applications}, we apply the new theory to study several challenging cases where the SCHA fails, such as the profound double-well potential (to model quantum tunneling), the hydrogen atom (to model the electron-ion cusp), and the \ch{H2} dissociation (to model electron-electron correlations), both in the ground bonding state (singlet) and in the excited antibonding one (triplet) (\secname~\ref{sec:h2:dissociation}).
+In \secname~\ref{sec:applications}, we apply the new theory to study several challenging cases where the SCHA fails, such as the profound double-well potential (to model quantum tunneling), the hydrogen atom (to model the electron-ion cusp), and the \ch{H2} dissociation (to model electron-electron correlations), both in the ground bonding state (singlet) and in the excited antibonding one (triplet).
+We then address limitations and future perspectives of this approach in \secname~\ref{sec:limits}.